THE PULSE OF SHORT FICTION TODAY

 COURSE TEXTS

-See the names of the literary works in the course schedule (below).
+See the course schedule (below).
 All assigned stories will be available inside the course homepage in Canvas.
 Various other short readings are also to be found at the course homepage in Canvas.

 COURSE REQUIREMENTS